samasthiti/samasthiti/_threeddesigns/ankita-das-ji.md

 ---
 **FACADE ELEVATION:**

 The house is of dimension 18 feet by 50 feet which is ground, first-floor having tower room only.
-The house was designed in modern style at an economical budget of 100,000/-.
+The house elevation was designed in modern style at an economical budget of 1,00,000/-

 **Plot size -** 18 Feet x 50 Feet